frontiersi/tenement-tools/README.md

 <br/>

 ## Known bugs
-### UTF-8 encoding error when using COG Fetch or NRT Monitor Areas
-This is a very rare and seemingly random error that can occur.
-Re-running the tool will fix it.

 ### Running a tool results in 'Tool has failed to open' error
 Check that you have added the associated tenement tools toolbox into your current project (see step 7 above).

+### UTF-8 encoding error when using COG Fetch or NRT Monitor Areas tools
+This is a very rare and seemingly random error that has been difficult to locate.
+Simply re-run the tool and it should work.

 ### The COG Fetch tools 'hang' forever when querying STAC metadata
 This is a firewall issue.
 Please see the above requirements section and discuss opening these websites with IT.